Getting Published

 Half-Baked

-what board game designers can learn from tabletop RPGs.
+What board game designers can learn from tabletop RPGs.

 3 Things to Consider When Pitching a Game to Publishers